sebleier/django-redis-cache/README.rst

 Redis writes to disk asynchronously so there is a slight chance of losing some data, but for most purposes this is acceptable.

+In order to use ``redis.connection.HiredisParser`` parser class, you need to pip install `hiredis`_.
+This is the recommended parser class.

 Usage
 -----